Hospital and Healthcare EH&S

-Used as a sterilizer for medical supplies and equipment and supplies, Ethylene Oxide (EtO) poses several hazards prompting OSHA to regulate its use and handling.
+Used as a sterilizer for medical supplies and equipment and supplies, Ethylene Oxide (EtO) poses several hazards prompting OSHA (29CFR1910.1047) to regulate its use and handling.
 According to OSHA, “EtO is both flammable and highly reactive.
 Acute exposures to EtO gas may result in respiratory irritation and lung injury, headache, nausea, vomiting, diarrhea, shortness of breath, and cyanosis.
-Chronic exposure has been associated with the occurrence of cancer, reproductive effects, mutagenic changes, neurotoxicity, and sensitization.”We provide testing/sampling for Ethylene Oxide in autoclaves and sterilizers, ensuring personnel and materials (such as cloth, plastics and synthetics) have not absorbed the dangerous chemical.
+Chronic exposure has been associated with the occurrence of cancer, reproductive effects, mutagenic changes, neurotoxicity, and sensitization.
+“We provide testing/sampling for Ethylene Oxide in autoclaves and sterilizers, ensuring personnel and materials (such as cloth, plastics, and synthetics) have not absorbed the dangerous chemical.

 Hospital Air Quality Sampling/Testing

-Healthy indoor air quality is paramount in medical care facilities including hospitals, healthcare, nursing homes, assisted living and hospice care.
-Our services include indoor air quality surveys for mold, bacteria, dusts, noise, asbestos, carbon monoxide, carbon dioxide and general air quality in operating rooms, emergency rooms, patient rooms, clinics, offices and maintenance facilities.
+- Healthy indoor air quality is paramount in medical care facilities including hospitals, healthcare, nursing homes, assisted living and hospice care.
+Our services include indoor air quality surveys for mold, bacteria, dust, noise, asbestos, carbon monoxide, carbon dioxide and general air quality in operating rooms, emergency rooms, patient rooms, clinics, offices and maintenance facilities.
 We also provide sampling/testing in pharmacies and medical dispensing areas for oncology chemical exposure to staff.
 Oncology chemical exposure is of increasing concern in packaging and disposing locations within the medical complex.